-Non-DoD land would be a part of the Main Cantonment as described in Chapter 2, and therefore construction and operation emissions were not calculated separately for this area.
-Table 5.2-2 provides construction emissions for the Main Cantonment.
+Non-DoD land would be a part of the main cantonment as described in Chapter 2, and therefore construction and operation emissions were not calculated separately for this area.
+Table 5.2-2 provides construction emissions for the main cantonment.

-Tables 5.2-4 and 5.2-5 provide operation emissions for north Guam.
+Tables 5.2-4 and 5.2-5 provide operation emissions for North.

-The construction emissions and aircraft operational and flight emissions for north Guam shown in Tables 5.2-1 to 5.2-4 are all below the significance criteria of 250 TPY for air pollutants, except for CO.
+The construction emissions and aircraft operational and flight emissions for North shown in Tables 5.2-1 to 5.2-4 are all below the significance criteria of 250 TPY for air pollutants, except for CO.
 The SO2 emissions were also all below the 100 TPY de minimis level that is applicable to the Tanguisson nonattainment area.
-The CO annual emissions would exceed 250 TPY threshold primarily due to commuting vehicles traveling on base.
+The CO annual emissions would exceed 250 TPY threshold in North primarily due to commuting vehicles traveling on base.
 As described in Section 5.2, an evaluation is warranted to further determine whether these site-specific vehicular CO emissions would result a potential exceedance of the CO NAAQS.
 The modeling analysis and associated results are described in Volume 6 for roadway projects and no exceedances of CO NAAQS are predicted.
-Therefore, the potential CO impact is not considered significant, although the 250 TPY threshold is exceeded in north Guam.
+Therefore, the potential CO impact is not considered significant although the 250 TPY threshold is exceeded in North.

-Live-fire training range facilities are proposed for east of Andersen South at Route 15.
-The construction estimate used for live-fire training range elements utilizes the following prototypes:
+Live fire training range facilities are proposed for east of Andersen South at Route 15 in Central.
+The construction estimate used for firing training range elements utilizes the following prototypes:

-- Overall site preparation included for both Alternatives A and B. - Range Control and Maintenance Facilities.
+- Overall site preparation included for both Alternatives A and B - Range Control and Maintenance Facilities.

-The total air emissions resulting from potential construction equipment, vehicle and paving activities occurring from 2011 to 2014 for live-fire training facilities are shown in Table 5.2-1.
+The total air emissions resulting from potential construction equipment, vehicle and paving activities occurring from 2011 to 2014 for live fire training facilities in the central are shown in Table 5.2-1.